Skip to main content Skip to footer

 • Secure storage: Your records are stored securely and kept only as long as required by law.

-• Controlled sharing: We won’t share your information without your consent unless required by law.
-If this happens, we’ll try to contact you first.
+• Controlled sharing: We won't share your information without your consent unless required/permissible by law, or if it is needed by other SWPH employees to perform their job responsibilities.

 How we use chatbot information